Iris-Tel/Iris-Tel.github.io/_pages/about.md

 Short Bio
 ======

-Shanshan Wang is an Assistant Professor (Enseignante Checheuse) at the Information, Communications and Imaging (ICI) group of ETIS (UMR8051 ñ a joint research laboratory between CY Cergy Paris University, ENSEA and CNRS).
+Shanshan Wang is an assistant professor (Enseignante Checheuse) at the Information, Communications and Imaging (ICI) group of ETIS (UMR8051, a joint research laboratory between CY Cergy Paris University, ENSEA and CNRS).
 She received her Ph.D. degree in Networks, Computer Sciences, and Telecommunications from Laboratory of Signals and Systems (L2S), Paris-Saclay University, Paris, France in 2019.
+=

 From 2015 to 2018, she was with the French National Center for Scientific Research (CNRS), Paris, as an Early Stage Researcher of the European-Funded Project H2020 ETN-5Gwireless.
  Her research interests include stochastic geometry, EMF exposure, and machine learning for applications in wireless communications.